Sex and Intimacy

 Intimacy Beyond Penetration

-Anal sex can be a wonderful part of intimacy, but it’s not the only path to pleasure, connection, or affirmation.
-When living with IBD, especially during flares or recovery, it’s empowering to know that intimacy doesn’t begin or end with penetration
+Anal sex can be a wonderful and fun part of intimacy, but it’s not the only path to pleasure, connection, or affirmation.

 Even when anal sex isn’t possible or preferred, which can be the situation if you are dealing with perianal disease or in a bad flare intimacy can still be desirable, affirming, and connective.